Understanding the Four Madzahib

 And in any case, although these authors have recently been resurrected and made prominent, their influence on the orthodox scholarship of classical Islam was negligible, as is suggested by the small number of manuscripts of their works preserved in the great libraries of the Islamic world.
 Many of Shaykh ibn Taymiyyah’s (r.a.) works exist only as single manuscripts; and even the others, when compared to the works of the great scholars such as Imam as-Suyuthi (r.a.) and Imam an-Nawawi (r.a.), seem to have been copied only very rarely.

 Nonetheless, social turbulences have in the past century thrown up a number of writers who have advocated the abandonment of authoritative scholarship.
 The most prominent figures in this campaign were Muhammad ‘Abduh and his pupil, Muhammad Rashid Ridha’.
 ‘Abduh, in turn, was influenced by his teacher and collaborator, Jamal ad-Din al-Afghani.
 Afghani was associated with that transitional Young Ottoman generation which created the likes of Namik Kamal and, somewhat later, Muhammad Dhiya’ Ghukalb and Sati’ al-Huswri: men deeply traumatised by the success of the Western powers and the spectacle of Ottoman military failure, and who sought a cultural renewal by jettisoning historic Muslim culture while maintaining authenticity by retaining a “pristine essence”.
 In this, they were inspired, consciously or otherwise, by the wider 19th century quest for authenticity: the nationalist philosophers Johann Gottfried Herder and Charles-Marie Gustave Le Bon, who had outlined a similar revivalist-essentialist project for France and Germany based on the ‘original sources’ of their national cultures, had been translated and were widely read in the Muslim world at the time.
 Afghani was not a profound thinker, but his pamphlets and articles in the journal which he and ‘Abduh edited, al-‘Urwat al-Wutsqah, were highly influential.
 Whether he believed in his own pan-Islamic ideology, or indeed in his attenuated and anti-historicist version of Islam, is unclear.
-When writing in contexts far from his Muslim readership he often showed an extreme scepticism.
-For instance, in his debate with Renan concerning the decline of Arab civilisation, he wrote of Islam, “It is clear that where-ever it becomes established, this religion tried to stifle the sciences and it was marvelously served in its designs by despotism.”
+When writing in contexts far from his Muslim readership, he often showed an extreme scepticism.
+For instance, in his debate with Renan concerning the decline of Arab civilisation, he wrote of Islam, “It is clear that where-ever it becomes established, this religion tried to stifle the sciences, and it was marvellously served in its designs by despotism.”
 It is hardly surprising that ‘Abduh should have worked so hard to suppress the Arabic translation of this work.

 Afghani’s reformist ideology led him to found a national political party in Egypt, al-Hizb al-Wathani, including not only Muslims, but in which “all Christians and Jews who lived in the land of Egypt” were eligible for membership.
 This departure from traditional Islamic notions of solidarity can be seen as a product of Afghani’s specific attitude to taqlid.
 But his pupil’s own fatawa were often far more radical, perhaps because ‘Abduh’s partiality for the British authority which pursued similar lines of reform and gave him support.
 The British governor of Egypt, Lord Evelyn Baring of Cromer, wrote, “For many years I gave to Muhammad ‘Abduh all the encouragement in my power.”
 An example is the declaration in ‘Abduh’s tafsir, much of which is by Ridha’, that the erection of statues is halal.

-The same argument was being invoked by Ataturk, who, when asked why he was erecting a statue of himself in Ankara, claimed that “the making of statues is not forbidden today as it was when Muslims were just out of idolatry, and that it is necessary for the Turks to practice this art, for it is one of the arts of civilisation.”
+The same argument was being invoked by Atatürk, who, when asked why he was erecting a statue of himself in Ankara, claimed that “the making of statues is not forbidden today as it was when Muslims were just out of idolatry, and that it is necessary for the Turks to practice this art, for it is one of the arts of civilisation.”

 Dazzled by the triumph of the West, and informed in subtle ways by their own well-documented commitment to Freemasonry, ‘Abduh and Rashid Ridha’ urged Muslims to throw off the shackles of taqlid, and to reject the authority of the four schools.
 Today, in some Arab capitals, especially where the indigenous tradition of orthodox scholarship has been weakened, it is common to see young Arabs filling their homes with every ahadits collection they can lay their hands upon, and poring over them in the apparent belief that they are less likely to misinterpret this vast and complex literature than Imam ash-Shafi’i (r.a.), Imam Ahmad (r.a.), and the other great a’immah.
 This irresponsible approach, although still not widespread, is predictably opening the door to sharply divergent opinions, which have seriously damaged the unity, credibility and effectiveness of the Islamic movement, and provoked sharp arguments over issues settled by the great a’mmah over a thousand years ago.